Behind The Making Of The Hong Kong Cocktail

 Their mission was simple: they would form four teams and, armed with an impressive arsenal of spirits, take part in an intensive yet liberating session to come up with a drink that would represent Hong Kong.
 After all, New York has its Manhattan; our neighbours in Singapore, the Singapore Sling.
 For a place so rich with history and points of inspiration, it is truly baffling that the closest we had ever gotten to a cocktail to call our own until now was the Gunner, a low-alcohol drink made by mixing ginger ale with ginger beer or lemonade and a dash of Angostura bitters— hardly a thrilling proposition or an accurate representation of this crazy city.

 The need for something a little stronger, both in kick and symbolism, inspired The Hong Kong Cocktail concept, one that will, this winter, come alive in bars around the city as part of Tatler Dining’s United We Dine campaign.
-From November 11 to December 6, you’ll have the chance to try the four original cocktails created by leading mixologists at their bars as well as others listed at unitedwedine.hk.
-Then you’ll be able to cast your vote to decide on the final recipe that best represents Hong Kong, the winner of which will be announced at the end of the year.
+From November 11, 2020 to January 31, 2021, you’ll have the chance to try the four original cocktails created by leading mixologists at their bars as well as others listed at unitedwedine.hk.
+Then you’ll be able to cast your vote to decide on the final recipe that best represents Hong Kong, the winner of which will be announced in 2021.

 For the 21 mixologists from 20 of our favourite Hong Kong bars, the challenge was swiftly accepted.
 Teams were drawn by coasters (rather than straws), with everyone taking the task more seriously than we ever would have imagined.
 Each day, the rooms at Tatler House erupted into hives of activity as Post-It notes filled with ideas peppered the windows, pens flew across paper and the hundreds of bottles of spirits, mixers and vials of bitters went under stern, professional inspection.
 Should our cocktail be inspired by an ingredient?
 Or a concept or a feeling?
 Should it be a long drink or a short drink?
 “What is Hong Kong?” asked Tell Camellia’s Sandeep Hathiramani, taking the role of brainstorming facilitator-slash-philosopher among his group.